Where do our donations go?

 Spirit was designed by TV presenter Alex Jones and designer Mercy Delta for the UK National Tour 2014.
 Alex has been quoted as saying "The Elephant Parade national tour is a vibrant and creative public art initiative that is in aid of such a good cause and is also accessible to so many people across the UK."
 And we totally agree, what a great way to raise awareness for such an important cause, we're very glad to be able to play a part!

-You can get your own Limited Edition Elephant Parade replica elephants from us here.... don't worry though, they're all of a much more manageable size!
+You can get your own Limited Edition Elephant Parade replica elephants from us by clicking the button below.
+But don't worry though, they're all of a much more manageable size!